-&lt;sup>4 For example, the RoO contained in NAFTA stipulate that watches (heading 91.02 in the HS classification) must undergo change of HS chapter, i.e., non-originating inputs must not fall under HS chapter 91.
-This rule implies that watches can only be traded duty free among NAFTA members if the watch movements (HS 91.08), watch straps (HS 91.13), and watch cases (HS 91.12) used to produce them are sourced from producers located within the FTA.
+4For example, the RoO contained in the NAFTA agreement stipulate that watches (heading 91.02 in the HS classification) must undergo change of HS chapter, i.e. non-originating inputs must not fall under HS chapter 91.
+This rule implies that watches can only be traded duty free among NAFTA members if the watch movements (HS 91.08), watch straps (HS 91.13) and watch cases (HS 91.12) used to produce them are sourced from producers located within the FTA.

-&lt;sup>5 Going back to the example above, the higher the MFN tariff applied by NAFTA members on imports of the final good (watches), the stronger the incentives to comply with RoO, and thus the greater the potential for trade diversion in intermediates (watch movements, straps, and cases).
+5Going back to example above, the higher the MFN tariff applied by NAFTA members on imports of the final good (watches), the stronger the incentives to comply with RoO, and thus the greater the potential for trade diversion in intermediates (watch movements, straps, and cases).